What is phishing?

-This FAQ will what Phishing is, and how you can protect yourself from Phishing scams
+This article will detail what phishing scams are and how you can protect yourself, and others, from them.

-123 Reg will never ask you to verify your username, password or payment details through email.
+- We will never ask you to verify confidential details such as your password or payment details via email or through our website

-Our emails do sometimes contain secure links to your 123 Reg control panel.
-However, if you’d rather not click on any email link, you can always log into your control panel directly and manage your account from there.
+Our emails do sometimes contain secure links to your 123 Reg Control Panel.
+However, if you’d rather not click on any links within these emails, you can always log in to your Control Panel directly and manage your account from there.

 Help 123 Reg stamp out internet fraud and computer crime.